 - Condensation can form on external glass

 We might add windows to let light in, but, glass does actually block out a small amount of light.
-That means double glazing lets in slightly less light than single glazing and triple glazing lets in slightly less light than double glazing.
+That means double glazing lets in slightly less light than a single pane of glass and three panes together lets in slightly less light than two panes together.
 However, the amount will be so small you’ll barely notice.

 A final disadvantage is that while you’ll reduce the amount of condensation on the inside of the windows, you may find more condensation on the outside of triple glazed windows.
 That’s because the let less heat out of your house, leading to colder, more condensation-prone panes of glass externally.